-Hon.
-Margaret Nakashuk (interpretation): Thank you, Mr. Speaker.
-I thank the member for the question. (interpretation ends) When we're talking about Iqaluit itself, we see a lot more issues in the city, unfortunately.
+(interpretation): Thank you, Mr. Speaker.
+I also thank you for that question. (interpretation ends) When we're talking about Iqaluit itself, we see a lot more issues in the city, unfortunately.

-Just when we were getting out of COVID in the last couple years, the Department of Family Services' office here was really struggling with staff, and we saw a lot of issues because of the lack of staff in that office right after COVID.
+Just when we were getting out of COVID in the last couple of years, the Department of Family Services' office here was really struggling with staff and we saw a lot of issues because of the lack of staff in that office right after COVID.

 In the recent times, like I had mentioned, when we're talking about issues or reports that are coming in, the social workers do have to follow a protocol in terms of who they have to contact.
-We work very closely with the RCMP, and we work closely with Justice.
+We work very closely with the RCMP.
+We work closely with Justice.
 We work closely with Education in terms of what more educational supports we can provide in the schools and safe homes.
 We also have to work closely with the foster parents because they have to be educated and know the signs as well.
 The teachers know a lot more than we do.

-I know there have been issues, especially in Iqaluit, like I had mentioned, but those are the things that we've had to lean toward.
+I know there have been issues, especially in Iqaluit, like I had mentioned, but those are the things that we've had to lean towards.
 I have to say that it is not just the Department of Family Services that could solve this problem.
 It takes all of us.
-It takes parents, it takes community members, and it takes grandparents.
+It takes parents.
+It takes community members.
+It takes grandparents.
 It is not just Family Services that could solve this.

-What I'm saying is what more support can we provide to youth?
-Like I had mentioned, we work with different departments to insure there are more programs in place, and especially with programs our department could provide for foster parents of children in place.
+When I'm saying what supports can we provide more with youth, like I had mentioned, we work with different departments to ensure there are more programs in place and especially with what programs our department could provide for foster parents or children in place.
 Those are the things I could think of off the top of my head. (interpretation) Thank you, Mr. Speaker.

-Speaker: Final supplementary, Mr. Lightstone.
+Speaker: Your second and final supplementary, Mr. Lightstone.

 Mr. Lightstone: Thank you, Mr. Speaker.
-I agree with the minster that it is a whole-ofgovernment approach and that it is required to ensure the safety, protection, and proactive measures to protect our children.

-I hope the minster will one day commit to this House to create child emergency shelters in communities that have higher rates, to ensure that children have a safe place any time of day.
+I agree with the minister that it is a whole-of-government approach that is required to ensure the safety, protection, and proactive measures to protect our children.
+I hope the minister will one day commit to this House to create child emergency shelters in our communities that have higher rates to ensure that children have a safe place any time of day.

 Mr. Speaker, the Umingmak Centre is a child advocacy centre in Iqaluit.
-It is a safe location for services such as the Royal Canadian Mounted Police, social workers and health care professionals to coordinate support and provide care to children and youth who have experienced abuse.
+It is a safe location for services such as the RCMP, social workers, and health care professionals to coordinate support and provide care to children and youth who have experienced abuse.

-I do recognize that the Umingmak facility is not operated or owned by the Government of Nunavut, but we are very fortunate to have such an institution in our community providing a level of support and healing given the high rates of abuse in this community.
+I do recognize that the Umingmak facility is not operated or owned by the Government of Nunavut, but we are very fortunate to have such an institution in our community providing a level of support and healing, given the high rates of abuse in this community.

-I would like to ask the minister: Can the minster tell the House whether there are any plans in place to build, or assist in the creation of other child advocacy centres, or assist the current Umingmak faculty to expand to other communities, which also experience high rates of child abuse?
+I would like to ask the minister: can the minister tell the House whether there are any plans in place to build or assist in the creation of other child advocacy centres or assist the current Umingmak faculty to expand to other communities which also experience high rates of child abuse?
 Thank you, Mr. Speaker.